How to read a light bulb part number: linear fluorescent tubes

-Here is a pretty common example part number: F32T8/TL741/ALTO
+Here is an example of a common part number:

 Shape and wattage in fluorescent part numbers